BSI-Bund/secvisogram/README.md

 During development this file has to be in `app/public/.well-known/appspecific`.
 This is only needed when you are using secvisogram in combination with the [CSAF CMS Server](https://github.com/secvisogram/csaf-cms-backend).
-If no config is available secvisogram will fall back to the standalone mode which is the same as `"loginAvailable": false`.
+If no config is available Secvisogram will fall back to the standalone mode which is the same as `"loginAvailable": false`.

 ```json